yashkathe/Python-Modules/README.md

 ## Credits

-Thank you [Corey Schaufer](https://www.youtube.com/@coreyms) for his amazing python videos
+Thank you [Corey Schaufer](https://www.youtube.com/@coreyms) and FCC for their amazing python videos